 - Neri, A., Villarini, G., Slater, L.J., Napolitano, F. (2019) On the statistical attribution of the frequency of flood events across the U.S. Midwest

 - Slater, L.J., Villarini, G. (2016) Recent trends in U.S. flood risk, Geophysical Research Letters

 - Slater, L.J., Villarini, G. (2016) On the impact of gaps on trend detection in extreme streamflow time series, International Journal of Climatology

 (2) Measuring the imprint of climate on rivers and freshwater systems

 We quantify the drivers of changes in river systems (fluvial geomorphology) and forecast their effects on water-related extremes, over human/management timescales.

-- Slater, L.J., Khouakhi, A., Wilby, R.L. (in press) River channel conveyance capacity adjusts to modes of climate variability, Scientific Reports.
+- Slater, L.J., Khouakhi, A., Wilby, R.L.
+(2019) River channel conveyance capacity adjusts to modes of climate variability, Scientific Reports.